-Stand up straight and realize who you are, that you tower over your circumstances.”
+“Stand up straight and realize who you are, that you tower over your circumstances.”

 – Maya Angelou

 Diaphragmatic breathing works on both the mobility of your thoracic cage through rib movement and the strength of your core due to its position as the roof of the core.
-Its activity works in conjunction with the transverse abdominus, internal and external obliques, quadratus lumborum, and the pelvic floor muscles to provide for more stability in the trunk.
-Poor posture reduces your lung capacity by 30 percent but learning to use your diaphragm will improve lung capacity and posture simultaneously.
+Its activity as a core muscle works in conjunction with the transverse abdominus, internal and external obliques, quadratus lumborum, and the pelvic floor muscles.
+Read more here on the breath/ pelvic floor connection.

 Core and pelvic floor function

 Your core is not just your 6 pack abs.
 The core consists of muscles in the front of the abdomen, the back of the trunk, the diaphragm, and the pelvic floor muscles.

 Breathing is used widely as a strategy for creating change in pelvic floor dysfunction.

 In a study testing the correlation of the pelvic floor muscles with the diaphragm, it was concluded that the diaphragm and the pelvic floor muscles have an equal co-contraction; use of one makes the other more efficient.
 The researchers explain, “Abdominal muscles like the pelvic floor and diaphragm contract together to protect the organs against the pressure…the pelvic floor muscles are indirectly involved in breathing.”

 One of the amazing qualities of the diaphragm is that it can improve both posture and stress.
 Yes, diaphragmatic breathing actually lowers your stress levels.
 There was a study out of Stanford that studied the effects of breath work in veterans suffering with PTSD.
 PTSD can be shown as a prime example of both emotional and physical tension.
 Breathwork is breathing with the diaphragm in specific patterns like inhale, hold, exhale.
 The results they found were amazing.